LautaroMoyano26/LautaroMoyano26/README.md

 <br><br>

-- :school: I am a Second-year student in Software Development.
+- :school: I am a Third-year student in Software Development.
 - :technologist: Passionate about using software to solve real-world problems.
 - :computer: Experienced in full-stack projects with:
 - Programming languages: C# and Python